 Some female olive ridley sea turtles nest in groups.

 The greatest threat sea turtles face is people.
 People in some cultures eat sea turtle eggs.
-In Central America, poachers destroy more than 90 percent of the nests on unguarded beaches.
+In Central America, poachers empty almost all of the nests on unguarded beaches.
 The eggs are smuggled into cities to be eaten.

-It only takes one poacher to cause a lot of damage.
+It only takes one poacher to cause damage.
 A stretch of coastline may have only a few female turtles.
 If one person robbed every nest, that person could threaten an entire species.

-The demand for the eggs is high.
-A single egg can be sold for as much as $300.
 Little is known about the routes poachers use.
 So, poachers are hard to catch.
-Risks to the eggs seemed unbeatable.
-Until one scientist had an idea.
+Then one scientist had an idea.

 A female sea turtle comes onto a beach.

-She digs with her flippers and creates a shallow nest.
+She digs with her flippers and makes a shallow nest.

 The mother turtle lays as many as 120 eggs in the nest.